eclipse-openj9/openj9-docs/docs/tool_jmap.md

   8            396           6336    [Ljava.lang.Object;
 ```

-<i class="fa fa-exclamation-triangle" aria-hidden="true"></i> **Restrictions:** This tool is not supported and is subject to change or removal in future releases.
+:fontawesome-solid-exclamation-triangle:{: .warn aria-hidden="true"} **Restrictions:** This tool is not supported and is subject to change or removal in future releases.
 Although similar in usage and output to the HotSpot tool of the same name, this tool is a different implementation that is specific to OpenJ9.

 The following tool limitations apply: